Do you like new experiences? Would you like to use your knowledge and skills to help protect a national treasure?

 Graphic Artists

-Volunteer will provide artwork (line drawings or other) and graphics, or computer design and layout for various park publications, exhibits, waysides, or webpages.
+Volunteer will provide artwork (line drawings or other) graphics, or computer design and layout for various park publications, exhibits, waysides, or webpages.

 Translators